swiftyspiffy/StrawPollNET/README.md

 ### Availability
-Available via Nuget: will be shortly
+Available via Nuget: `Install-Package StrawPollNET`

 ### Examples and Implementations
 - StrawpollNET Example Application - This project is included in this repo as a master example project.